genaldocampo7/Capstone-2-DELI-cious-SanwhichShop/README.md

 <img width="247" alt="Screenshot 2024-11-15 at 10 25 18 AM" src="https://github.com/user-attachments/assets/5f0add02-92a6-4c64-b393-83c056446811">

-An interesting piece of code I found was the switch statements I used to determine the prices of meat and cheese and well as extra price which depended on the bread size.
+An interesting piece of code I found was the switch cases I used to determine the prices of meat and cheese and well as extra price which depended on the bread size.
 It made it really easy to get all the prices under one method.